Pinched Nerve in Neck

 How Can You Tell if You Have a Pinched Nerve in the Neck?

 To fix a pinched nerve or nerve pain/symptoms, taking pressure off of the nerve is vital.
-This may be done as simply as addressing posture issues.
+A simple solution such as addressing posture issues can be very beneficial as well.
 Stretching and strength exercises for the neck and upper back may help to decrease the repetitive stress which may lead to a pinched nerve.
-At times, and steroid injection may be needed to address the inflammation in the neck.
+In some circumstances, steroid injection may be beneficial to address the inflammation in the neck.
 In severe cases, surgical intervention may be necessary.

 The Jacksonville Orthopedic Institute has a team of experts to help with pinched nerves in the neck.
 From conservative treatment to advanced surgical intervention, we have the answers for you.
 Come see us!